 Vivian carries a wide variety of responsibilities in her role as Managing Director.
 In addition to directing all administrative and fiscal operations, she manages the development and production of sale products, oversees construction projects, coordinates communication activities, mentors the interns, and helps to teach, design, and implement educational activities.
 Vivian is also the Caretaker/Beekeeper at the Honeybee Sanctuary, whose artistic skills have infused order and beauty into the structure and development of the sanctuary.
 Born in Chile, Vivian brings strong organizational talent and a broad range of experience as a Waldorf kindergarten teacher, anthroposophical therapist, photographer, gardener, and beekeeper.

 As Program Director, Alex works with team members to plan and implement all educational workshops and courses where he serves as a teacher.
 His responsibilities also include social and programmatic communications as well as the oversight of interns, volunteer, and visitor activities.
 In addition, Alex serves as the lead Beekeeper and the Farm Manager.
 Alex came to Spikenard Farm in March of 2014 after working 3 years as the Manager of the Student Farm at Loyola University Chicago.
 He has over eight years of beekeeping and farming experience along with educational training from the Biodynamic Association, the Michael Fields Agricultural Institute, and the Angelic Organics Learning Center.

 Outreach & Development

-Jody came to Spikenard with a background in programming and training.
+Jody came to Spikenard with a background in programming and software training.
 She is an avid gardener, herbalist and basket weaver with an abiding love of nature.
 After taking classes at Spikenard, she and her husband are joyfully incorporating honeybees on their small farm.
 As Outreach & Development, Jody coordinates advertising, grants and other technical aspects of running the Sanctuary office.

 Susan came to us with over 30 years of accounting and business management experience having worked in both large and small local business.
 She has also lived and worked on her family farm in Floyd all her life and has a deep appreciation for the land and all the creatures on it.
 In her role as office assistant, Susan is attending to the important tasks in the office, including the administrative and bookkeeping needs of the organization.